Mortal Kombat Trilogy

 Released: N64, PS1

-Mythologies was the first depature of the series standard fighting into 2D platforming.
+Mythologies was the first departure of the series standard fighting into 2D platforming.
 This was released shortly before Mortal Kombat 4 for arcade and was produced by series co-creator John Tobias.
-The game focused on Sub-Zero and despite highly mixed reception it sold millions of copies.
-The game consisted of live action cut scenes from the series actors who were shot for the digitized animations.
+The game focused on Sub-Zero and despite highly mixed reception, it sold millions of copies.
+The game consisted of live-action cut scenes from the series actors who were shot for the digitized animations.
 The PS1 version was superior to the N64 mainly due to the fact that it came out later.
-It also didn’t feature live action cut scenes, but redone sprite stills.
-It was a rushed port and had downgraded quality, but other than this hardcore fans dug the new spin off, but it wasn’t amazing.
+It also didn’t feature live-action cut scenes, but redone sprite stills.
+It was a rushed port and had downgraded quality, but other than this hardcore fans dug the new spin-off, but it wasn’t amazing.

 Mortal Kombat 4